Chronographer: Temple of Time (1846)

 Temple of Time (1846), 68 x 96 cm.

 Following good review for Picture of Nations, and inspired by the Greek Revival architectural movement, Willard developed it into the Temple of Time in 1846.
-The streams of civilisations were relocated to the floor of an Ancient Greek temple, while the rest of the structure acts as a memory palace allowing the student to place themselves within the "vast imaginary edifice" and consider the geographical and chronological context of an historic event.
+The streams of civilizations were relocated to the floor of an Ancient Greek temple, while the rest of the structure acts as a memory palace allowing the student to place themselves within the "vast imaginary edifice" and consider the geographical and chronological context of an historic event.
 In Willard's caption she states: "the teacher or parent who shall place it before his pupils and children will find that they will insensibly become possesses of an inner 'Temple' in which they may, through life, deposite[sic], in the proper order of time, the facts of history as they shall acquire them.
 This we repeat is as important to the student of time as maps are to the student of place".
-The mind palace is itself an ancient Greek technique that Willard had come across in her studies of Ancient Greek writings on history and memory.
+The mind palace is itself a technique that Willard had come across in her studies of Ancient Greek writings on history and memory.

 The temple is formed of two parallel lines of columns which recede into the distance, following conventional perspective.
 Each column represents one century of time and they run back to the 4004 BC date for biblical creation, giving 59 pairs of columns.
-The last set of columns are incomplete, to denote the date of publication.
+The last set of columns are incomplete to denote the date of publication.
 The columns are marked with the names of "those sovereigns by which the age is chiefly distinguished".
 The columns support a roof on the underside of which are the names of significant figures in history.
-They are split into five categories: "statesmen; philosophers, discoverers &c; theologians &c; poets, painters &C and warriors", which are labelled on the pediment.
-The rivers of time on the temple floor play a similar role to those in the Picture of Nations in depicting the geographical, cultural, political, economic, and military power of each civilisation as a proportion of the entire width of the floor.
+They are split into five categories: "statesmen; philosophers, discoverers; theologians; poets, painters and warriors", which are labelled on the pediment.
+The rivers of time on the temple floor play a similar role to those in the Picture of Nations in depicting the geographical, cultural, political, economic, and military power of each civilization as a proportion of the entire width of the floor.

 Barry Joyce, writing in 2015, notes that the technique "strikingly minimize[s] the overall importance of the United States", which is notable given Willard's nationalist and American exceptionalist views.
 He also notes the interactive nature of the graphic which helped support the general strategy of her textbooks to encourage interrogation and dialogue.
 Joyce describes the graphic as a "conceptual masterpiece" encouraging "a sort of fill-in-the-blank approach in which history is something unfinished, as you can see in the frontmost pillars of the temple of time".
 Willard considered her work approximated "God's perspective" of history.